Technology

 Builds a privacy-first wearable AI button that clips to clothing and delivers instant, voice-activated access to AI, only listening when physically pressed.
 Focused on making conversational computing accessible to everyone.

-Button Computer has announced pre-orders and U.S. shipping for end of 2026.
-The product emphasizes privacy (only listening when pressed) as a key differentiator from always-on devices.
-Targeting mainstream consumers who want AI access without privacy concerns.
+Pre-orders open, U.S. shipping announced for end of 2026.
+Privacy-first: only listening when physically pressed.
+Targets mainstream consumers who want AI access without privacy concerns.

 Both founders spent years at Apple working on Vision Pro, providing deep hardware and software integration expertise.
 The privacy-first approach differentiates from competitors like Humane AI Pin and Rabbit R1.
 Expected seed round post-Demo Day.